Course Outline

 Block 2: Feedback – A Tool, Not a Torture

-• The role and importance of feedback – how it affects the brain
+• The role and significance of feedback – how it affects the brain

 • Emotional maturity in giving and receiving feedback

-• Exercise: Staged Feedback – Practical sessions with role-playing
+• Exercise: Staged Feedback – Practical Role-Playing Sessions

-Block 3: Motivation – How to Ignite the Employee’s Internal Engine
+Block 3: Motivation – How to Ignite the Inner Engine of an Employee

 • Motivation 3.0 – according to D. Pink (autonomy, purpose, mastery)